Multiple Linear Regression Using ATP Men's League Data¶

 This assumption is also met.

 Now that we know where the model is failing, we will go back and correct these problems, one by one.
 We Will start with the most glaring error: the levels of multicollinearity.
 Once we fix this we will re-evaluate if the new model complies with our assumptions.
-We will start by re-creating the model, but omitting the variables that had the highest VIF values: ReturnGamesPlayed
+We will start by re-creating the model, but omitting the variables that had the highest VIF values: ReturnGamesPlayed and ServiceGamesPlayed.

 X = tennis_data[['Aces', 'BreakPointsFaced', 'BreakPointsOpportunities', 'DoubleFaults']]